Neural networks

 Like other machine learning systems, neural networks aim to return a set of outputs given some inputs: classes for a image classification task, phrases in the target language for translation task, etc. What makes neural networks unique is the scale of the inputs and outputs and thus the difficulty of training: modern Large Language Models (LLMs) are trained on billions to hundreds of billions of parameters.
 As a result, progress in Artificial Intelligence (now almost always synonymous with large neural networks) has often involved making the training process more efficient.

+The very first step of running a machine learning system is data preparation.
+This almost always involves data cleaning, and more more complex data types like audio or image data will need to be encoded.
+Next begins the model training process, where we detect patterns in data then find things that predict these patterns.
 One of the interesting and frustrating problems in modeling complex data is overfitting.
 The solution often involves a combination of picking the right tools, then knowing how to interpret their output.
 In a neural network context once you’ve picked the appropriate architecture, the right activation functions, you may need to implement dropout.
 These, and other network tuning issues are covered in Neural Smithing.

-History and development
+History and progress

 The idea of artificial neural networks has been around since at least 1940s in the form of Hebbian theory, though modern artificial neural networks bear only vague conceptual resemblance to their biological analogues.
 Neural networks gained a lot of attention after Geoffrey Hinton’s famous 1986 paper on backpropagation, allowing for quick optimization of gradients, thus enabling multiple parameters to be learned efficiently.

 The availability of big datasets and development of GPGPUs accelerated the use of neural networks in many areas, such as CNNs in image processing.
 Another big advance came in 2017 with the Attention Is All You Need paper which described Transformer models, enabling the development of GPTs which power LLMs.
+Over time, “neural networks” becomes replaced by the snappier and more marketable name of “AI”.

 As of 2024, one major development is agentic AI, smaller programs that retrieve knowledge from LLMs, but can also use external tools.
 In increasing order of sophistication, the major conceptual types of agents are: